lpjiang97/SimpleDB/README.md

 Note that before you implement the actual query execution on workers, for each query, the workers will hang.

 The majority of the Worker class is already provided.
-You only need to implement two methods: `localizeQueryPlan` and `executeQuery`.
-For the latter, you will see that you really need to implement the `run()` method in the `WorkingThread` class for `Worker.java`, but keep reading before you start adding code.
+You only need to implement three methods: `localizeQueryPlan`, `executeQuery`, and `start`.
+For `executeQuery`, you will see that you really need to implement the `run()` method in the `WorkingThread` class for `Worker.java`, but keep reading before you start adding code.

 After a query plan is received from the coordinator, a worker needs to replace some database information in the query plan with local versions of the same information.
 Three changes need to be made to the query plan inside the `localizeQueryPlan` method.
 In this method, your receive as input a query plan in the form of a tree of operators.
 You need to traverse that tree of operators from the root to the leaves.
 For each operator, you need to check whether it is a sequential scan, a producer, or a consumer operator.
 For these operators, you need to make the following changes: